Larence0401/Movie-Memory-Quiz/README.md

 - NextJS
 - Tailwind CSS

+## Features
+- either 12 or 18 cards can be selected for the game
+- 3 different properties can be selected for each half of a pair of cards (movie poster, year of release, title)
+- mobile layout with toggle menu
+- sound effect on mouse click
+- sound effect when game has finished
+- modal showing up when game starts and ends
+- app fetches data from a random page of the *themoviedb* API out of 10 pages in total upon each reload
+- app randomly shuffles a dataset of movies

 ## How to install and run the project

 1) Clone the project, running git **clone https://github.com/Larence0401/Movie-Memory-Quiz.git**